helenakolberg/pda_static_and_dynamic_testing/testing_task_1.md

   end

   dif highest_card(card1 card2)
+  # the function should start with def
+  # there should be a comma between the arguments
   if card1.value > card2.value
+  # the if statement should be indented
     return card
+    # this should return card1
   else
     return card2
   end
 end
 end
+# one unnceccessary 'end'
+# 'end' should have the same indentation as the first line of the function

 def self.cards_total(cards)
   total
+  # total needs to have a value
   for card in cards
     total += card.value
     return "You have a total of" + total end end

+# class CardGame is missing an end
 ```